-It has become clear that traditional reliance on information technology (IT) specialists alone cannot protect an enterprise from cybersecurity threats.
-A comprehensive approach-one that integrates best practice across policy, technology and people-is necessary to increase the security posture of organizations and shift the balance in favor of the defender.
+It has become clear that traditional reliance on IT specialists alone cannot protect an enterprise from cybersecurity threats.
+A comprehensive approach-one that integrates best practice across policy, technology and people-is necessary to increase the security posture of organizations, and shift the balance in favor of the defender.
 Of critical importance are the capabilities of the people responsible for managing information systems, hiring cybersecurity talent, establishing corporate policy, and building corporate culture.
 These individuals represent a diverse set of functions, from non-technical executives and board directors, to cybersecurity experts with highly technical skills.
-The proper management of employees integral to the cybersecurity workforce is an essential component of an effective enterprise cybersecurity strategy.
+This handbook provides guidelines for the effective management of this workforce, so that that enterprise is better able to identify, protect, detect, respond, and recover from cyber attacks.